-In the end, I found both films to be loving of their subjects.
-Artistry-wise I liked quite different things about each over the other, but what I slightly disliked in one, hinged upon the handling of the music itself.
+In the end, I found both films to be tender with their subjects.
+Artistry-wise I liked quite different things, but what I slightly disliked, hinged upon the handling of the music itself.

-Bohemian Rhapsody was lip-synced, but that didn’t bother me, strangely.
+Bohemian Rhapsody was lip-synced, which strangely didn’t bother me.
 Rami Malek’s physical embodiment felt so genuine that I wasn’t put off by his lip-syncing at all.

-Rather, I felt that not thinking about the music, a la “I like (or dislike) this better than the original, etc.”, kept my attention flowing with the story.
+I felt that not thinking about the music, a la “I like (or dislike) this better than the original, etc.”, kept my attention with the story.

-I would describe what was done with Elton’s story and catalog of music as, “easily translatable to stage.”
+I would describe what was done with Elton’s story and catalog of music as, “translatable to stage.”
 Choices made to adjust to the pace of the story and Taron Egerton‘s voice, make total sense when putting the concept itself at the fore.

 Rocketman is certainly the more conceptual.
-Think Across the Universe with a larger budget.
-I’m a fan of Across the Universe, and covers of Beatles music generally, but until today there wasn’t a single Elton cover I enjoyed, even when sung by artists I like otherwise.
-He and his songs are fused for me.
+Think Across the Universe with a bigger budget.
+I’m a fan of Across the Universe, and covers of Beatles music generally, but until today there wasn’t a single Elton cover I deeply liked, even when sung by artists I value.
+His voice is simply fused with his songs for me.

-Today though, I FOUND THIS playful rendition:
+Although I did find THIS playful rendition:

-I’ve had experiences of this in vision-dreams before… the curtain falls and everyone bows, acknowledging the roles that were played and why.
-One was of my step-father, the night that he passed away and before I knew.
+I’ve had experiences of this kind of closure in vision-dreams before.
+Once the curtain falls, everyone bows, acknowledging the roles that were played and why.
+The last dream of this sort was seeing my step-father, the night that he passed away and before I knew.

 When you realize how perfect everything is you will tilt your– Totally Fake Buddha Quote